-- What factors impact our business - What our earnings and costs were for the three months ending March 31, 2000, and 1999 - Why these earnings and costs differed from period to period - How our earnings and costs affect our overall financial condition - Any other items that particularly affect our financial condition or earnings.
+- What factors impact our business - What our earnings and costs were for the three months ending March 31, 2000, and 1999 - Why these earnings and costs differed from period to period How our earnings and costs affect our overall financial condition - Any other items that particularly affect our financial condition or earnings.

-The following Management's Discussion and Analysis of Financial Condition and Results of Operations updates the information provided in the 1999 Annual Reports on Forms 10-K and 10-K/A and should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations in our 1999 Annual Reports on Forms 10-K and 10-K/A.
+The following Management's Discussion and Analysis of Financial Condition and Results of Operations updates the information provided in the 1999 Annual Report on Form 10-K/A-2 and should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations in that 1999 Annual Report.